Kylie Jenner Accused Of Boob Job: Did She Admit To Being Made Of Plastic? [Rumors]

 — Sam Harris (@samharrisxo) May 12, 2017

-Unfortunately for Jenner, Instagram wasn’t the only social media that begun to light up with people questioning whether or not she had gotten a boob job.
+Unfortunately for Jenner, Instagram wasn’t the only social media that began to light up with people questioning whether or not she had gotten a boob job.
 There were also a number of individuals on Twitter who made various comments about how she “obviously” had breast augmented surgery.

 Im so overrrr people talkin bout how fake kylie jenner is like yes she had plastic surgery can we continue w our day maam